Flight Squad Comes to Assembly Fundraiser

 Thanks to the generous grant support from the Osborne County Community Foundation (OCCF), our organization, Bringing it Home to OZ, Inc. (BIHTO) was able to bring “The Flight Squad” to town on Oct.
 24, 2019!
 These young men come from very different backgrounds, and now use their career spreading a positive message to the youth of the nation wherever they go.

-OSBORNE, Kan.—The Osborne County Community Foundation is accepting applications for spring grants.
-Online applications open February 1 and are due Thursday, April 1, 2021.
+OSBORNE, Kan.—The Osborne County Community Foundation is accepting applications for fall grants.
+Online applications open September 1 and are due Monday, November 1, 2021.

 - Monday, November 1, 202111/01/2021 11/01/2021 Fall Grants Due Fall Grants Due Online